uilicious/uilicious-docs-v3/getting-started/Writing-your-first-test.md

 ---
 # Write a short description about the page.
 This will be displayed on google search results.
 description: Learn to automate your first test for your website using UIlicious with this quick guide.

+# Disable search for the getting started guides
+search: false
 ---

 # Write your first test